-Mamdouh Ammar is a third generation Egyptian artist whose career spans over a period of six decades and during which expressionism, symbolism and surrealism blend.
+Mamdouh Ammar is a third-generation Egyptian artist whose career spans over a period of six decades and during which expressionism, symbolism, and surrealism blend.
 A multi-faceted artist, Ammar spent the first half of his journey close to the people and at the heart of the streets of Egypt and the second half secluded, if not exiled, as a refugee in his own homeland.

 A two-year apprenticeship in the studio of Turkish watercolor master Hedayet and a close student-teacher relationship with French Orientalist Beppi-Martin and Hussein Bicar enabled Ammar to build a multi-faceted narrative in which spirituality and humanity are the central themes.
-During his first phase, Ammar narrated the story of a society immersed in magic and deeply-rooted popular rituals and folklore in search for alternative answers.
+During his first phase, Ammar narrated the story of a society immersed in magic and deeply-rooted popular rituals and folklore in search of alternative answers.

-His second phase – impacted by the different wars his nation and the region engaged in – reflected on the agony of conflict in the broadest sense.
+His second phase – impacted by the different wars his nation and the region engaged in – reflected the agony of conflict in the broadest sense.
 His third and final stage shows a deeply human artist who found freedom in the generative power that emerges out of solitude and exile.